Nature reserve: Hungary

+Kosovo

+In Kosovo, there are 2 national parks, 11 nature reserves, 99 natural monuments and 3 protected landscapes.
+The national parks are Bjeshkët e Nemuna National Park and Sharr Mountains National Park.

 Poland

 As of 2011, Poland has 1469 nature reserves.

 Portugal

 Nature reserves are one of the 11 types of protected areas in Portugal.
 As of 2012, Portugal had a total of 46 protected areas, which represented 6807.89 km2 of land and 463.94 km2 of marine surfaces.
 Among the protected areas, nine are classified as nature reserve (reserva natural).

 Romania

 About 5.18% of the area of Romania has a protected status (12360 km2), including the Danube Delta, which makes up half of this area (2.43% of Romania's total area).

 Spain

 There are 15 National Parks, and around 90 Natural Parks in Spain.
 Spain is the country with the most sites listed in the World Network of Biosphere Reserves.

-Switzerland

-The Swiss National Park, created in 1914, was one of the earliest national parks in Europe.
-In addition to the Swiss National Park, Switzerland also has sixteen regional nature parks.